opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 If the `target-throughput` is not set to `0`, then OpenSearch Benchmark issues the next request in accordance with the `target-throughput`, assuming that responses are returned instantaneously.

-**Throughput** measures the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously.
-However, users can set a `target-throughput`, which is a common workload parameter that can be set for each test and is measured in operations per second.
+**Throughput** measures the rate at which OpenSearch Benchmark issues requests, assuming that responses are returned instantaneously.
+To configure the request rate, you can set the `target-throughput` workload parameter to the desired number of operations per second for each test.

 When you want to simulate the type of traffic you might encounter when deploying a production cluster, set the `target-throughput` in your benchmark test to match the number of requests you estimate that the production cluster might receive.
 The following examples show how the `target-throughput` setting affects the latency measurement.